REAS/studio/notes/KineticSculpture/README.md

 In the past decade, conceptual and technical innovations within the robotics and electronics communities have opened up new possibilities for kinetic sculpture.
 A contemporary group of artists are creating work where the focus is not on the movement of the sculpture but on its behavior -- how it reacts and actively responds to its dynamic environment.

 These pages present raw notes from my exploration into this history.
 They are presented _as is_ and may contain grammatical and spelling errors due to quick typing.
-Comments and questions are welcome and may be addressed to: reas at reas dot com

-Kinetic Sculptors
+#### Kinetic Sculptors

 gabo.txt, Naum Gabo b.1890
 moholy_nagy.txt, Laszlo Moholy-Nagy b.1895